vonajs/vona/packages-docs/guide/techniques/orm/advanced/table-partitioning.md

 }
 ```

-## Using Table-partitioning: App config
+## Using Table-partitioning: App Config

-You can also configure Model options in App config:
+You can also configure Model options in App Config:

 `src/backend/config/config/config.ts`